Affine noncommutative geometry: Preface

 The credit for such ideas goes to Connes, who created in the 80s a noncommutative geometry theory which is definitely simple, beautiful, and modern too.
 Connes looked at the noncommutative manifolds $X$, with this meaning that $A=C(X)$ is an operator algebra, $A\subset B(H)$, which are smooth and Riemannian, in a certain technical sense, with remarkable results in connection with physics, obtained all over the 90s and 00s.

-Quite surprisingly, while the Connes theory is very beautiful, that still does not help with nuclear cars and watches.
-A close examination of his axioms shows that the weakness most likely comes from the assumption that $X$ is smooth.
-That is something rather orthogonal to most of what is known about quantum mechanics, meaning probability, and with this making the theory unable to benefit from many known probabilistic things.
-So, this smoothness assumption is perhaps too ambitious, most likely being there with the idea in mind of solving Einstein's problem, or something of the same type.

-Our aim here is to talk about noncommutative geometry too, but at a more elementary level.
+Our aim here is to talk about noncommutative geometry too, from a point of view very close to the one of Connes, but with slightly different motivations in mind.
 We will keep from Connes his two main principles, namely that the noncommutative manifolds $X$ should appear from operator algebras, and also, that they should be Riemannian.
-However, we will ditch the assumption that $X$ should be smooth, and so Riemannian for us will rather mean that $X$ is real algebraic, a bit a la Nash, and coming with an integration functional $tr:C(X)\to\mathbb C$, that we will be very eager to compute explicitely, using techniques of Jones, Voiculescu and Woronowicz.
+However, based on our belief that at very small scales, smaller than those of the Standard Model, there is no room for smoothness, we will ditch the assumption that $X$ should be smooth, and so Riemannian for us will rather mean that $X$ is real algebraic, a bit a la Nash, and coming with an integration functional $\int:C(X)\to\mathbb C$, that we will be eager to compute explicitly, using techniques of Jones, Voiculescu and Woronowicz.

 This book will be purely mathematical.
-The applications to physics, involving some more mathematics, such as PDE over our free manifolds, will be discussed in a series of forthcoming books.
+The applications to physics, involving some more mathematics, such as PDE over our free manifolds, will be hopefully discussed in a series of further books.
 As for nuclear cars and watches, I am currently trying to build some in my garage, for my personal usage, but things difficult here.
 More later.

-This book is partly based on a number of recent joint papers on quantum groups and noncommutative geometry, and I am particularly grateful to Julien Bichon, for his heavy involvement in the subject.
+This book is partly based on a number of recent papers on quantum groups and noncommutative geometry, and I am particularly grateful to Julien Bichon, for his heavy involvement in the subject.
 Many thanks go as well to my cats.
 Their timeless views and opinions, on everyone and everything, have always been of great help.